daniel-enqz/dotfiles/README.md

 source "$DOTFILES_DIR/startup/lib/link_files.sh"
 source "$DOTFILES_DIR/startup/lib/install_packages.sh"
 ```
-2. About `link_files.sh`: This file will basically create a link from files inside this directory and link them to the `~home/path`.
+2. About `link_files.sh`: This file creates symbolic links of files in this repo to your home_path `~`. <br>
 For example it will create a symbolic link at $HOME/.zshrc that points to $DOTFILES_DIR/shell/zsh/.zshrc file.
 The existing .zshrc file in your home directory will be replaced by this symbolic link.
-More detail about the content of each of the next files down. 👇

 ```bash
 TEMP_DOTFILES_DIR=/Users/daniel-enqz/.dotfiles